Programmer-AD/CodeInTasks/RoleFunctions.md

 All authorized users also have this role.
 Primary meaning - authorized user.

 - Add task solutions
-- View own solutions and thier check statuses
+- View own solutions and their check statuses

 ## Creator